June 13, 2026

 We also ask everyone who is not personally impacted to consider and commit to one action beyond the parade to offer safety, protection, dignity and care to LGBTQIA+ people in our Sangha and in our communities, to stretch the healing actions of Pride beyond the parade and beyond the month of June.

-Location: in Park Slope, along 5th Avenue from Lincoln Place and Eighth Street
+Location & Logistics: The parade takes place in Park Slope along 5th Avenue from Lincoln Place to Eighth Street.

-For those marching: the parade begins at 7:30, but we will gather earlier and let everyone know by email by the Friday before.
+For those marching: the parade begins at 7:30pm, but we will gather earlier.
+Details will be sent by email by Friday, June 12th.

 Thank you for taking up this practice invitation, for celebrating all LGBTQIA+ people (including ourselves), and for helping our Sangha grow as a refuge for all beings,